Multiplexed Point-of-Care Diagnostics for

 Sensitive analyte detection

-ChipCare currently employs 20+ people in the MaRS Discovery District in downtown Toronto.
+ChipCare currently employs 20+ people in downtown Toronto.
 The team brings together multiple engineering disciplines and assay development scientists with experience in product development and commercialization.
 ChipCare is registered to ISO 13485:2016 and maintains a licensed containment level 2 laboratory.

 ChipCare is always looking for enthusiastic engineers, scientists and software developers.
 Feel free to e-mail your resume and cover letter to the address below.